 Crossing, modifying, discharging to a county drain or any work within a county drain easement requires a permit from the Washtenaw County Water Resources Commissioner.
 Please contact the Washtenaw County Water Resources Commissioner's office for a Drain Use Permit Application (734-222-6860) Important: Please include plans and fees with the permit application; see below.
 Permits from other agencies may also be necessary.
 If you are seeking to discharge to a County Drain, you will also need to submit an Affidavit of Pollution Prevention and Environmental Protection.

 Plans showing the proposed crossing, modification or discharge must be submitted along with a permit application, $60.00 permit fee and review plus inspection fees.
-Speak with the Deputy Water Resources Commissioner or an engineer for an estimated review fee and inspection time based on the scope of the project.

 All plats recorded with the Register of Deeds must conform with Act 288 of the Public Acts of 1967, known as the Subdivision Control Act.
 Under this Act, the Water Resources Commissioner is responsible for ensuring that the drainage or stormwater management system of a subdivision is adequate to address storm water management needs within the proposed subdivision, and for protecting downstream landowners from flooding and degradation of water quality.
 The procedures, standards and recommendations set forth in the rules are designed for these purposes.